Black Tie White Noise (song): Critical reception

 Dave Simpson from Melody Maker commented, "This isn't bad.
 Nice cosmopolitan New York rhythm section, vague hints of Low-era sax.
 Hmmm.
 Apparently it's inspired by the LA riots, or rather David's view of them from the rooftop of his mansion."
 Alan Jones from Music Week wrote, "This oddly churning but attractive track is a little too slow for current dancefloor tastes.
 Not as instant as many of Bowie's bigger hits, it will need a lot to push it into the top end of the chart.
 A moderate hit."
 Parry Gettelman from Orlando Sentinel felt it's "one of the better ones" on the album, adding, "The groove is faux-funky, and the melody is undercooked, but Bowie's trumpet injects flavor, and the lyrics have something to say about race relations in America: "Getting my facts from a Benetton ad/ looking through African eyes/ lit by the glare of an L.A. fire/ I've got a face, not just my race."
 Bowie's cool, detached voice is nicely partnered by that of soul singer Al B. Sure!, and Bowie sneaks in a Marvin Gaye allusion."
 James Hamilton from the Record Mirror Dance Update described it as a "gloomy slow roller".
-Leesa Daniels from Smash Hits gave it five out of five, declaring it as "fabulous", "funky and soulful – and you could listen to it again and again and never get bored.
+Leesa Daniels from Smash Hits gave "Black Tie White Noise" a full score of five out of five, declaring it as "fabulous", "funky and soulful – and you could listen to it again and again and never get bored.
 Genius."